hendrixjoseph/hendrixjoseph.github.io/_posts/2021-06-29-tax-deductions-for-travel-bloggers.md

 In other words, a tax deduction is essentially a 25% off coupon.

-Oh, and since I just reduced my business expenses by $816, that's less money I can through into my [solo 401k](https://www.joehxblog.com/i-opened-a-vanguard-individual-401k/).
+Oh, and since I just reduced my business expenses by $816, that's less money I can throw into my [solo 401k](https://www.joehxblog.com/i-opened-a-vanguard-individual-401k/).